Samsung/Tizen.NET/_faq/FAQ.md

 permalink: /faq/
 ---

-The FAQ is here to solve the various issues you may face while developing Tizen .NET applications.
+FAQs are here to help solve various issues you may face when developing Tizen .NET applications.

 Find your question on the menu to the left.